willryan/factory.ts/README.md

 ### `transform()`

 Async factories also have a `transform()` method which can take a function that goes from `T => U` or from `T => Promise<U>`.
 This creates an object with the factory interface for building only, and is meant to be a "last step" transform.
 The idea is that the output of the last step may be a different type.
 For example, you may have an Unsaved and a Saved type for database records, so you can pass in your `insert(u: Unsaved): Promise<Saved>` method and get a factory which will asynchronously build a persisted `Saved` object.

+### Pipelines

+Async factories can be put into pipeline, where at each step in the pipeline you add one or more top-level keys to an object meant to hold your test data.
+This feature is designed to help with bootstrapping complex data structures for tests (e.g. several database records).

+Each step in the pipeline can accept:

+- a raw object with keys and values to merge into the pipeline data, OR
+- a function (optionally asynchronous) returning the same, and which can depend on all data in the pipeline up to that point, OR
+- an Async Factory (or TransformFactory or FactoryFunc), along with:
+  - a partial for the factory, OR
+  - a function (optionally synchronous) returning a partial for the factory

+As noted above, each step can depend on the previous steps' data to make its contribution, and each step can be asynchronous.
+In the end you just await on the pipeline, and through the magic of Typescript you have a type-safe object whose keys are all the values you want to use in your test.